-Vegetarian meatloaf is a delicious meatless recipe inspired by the popular dinner favorite.
-Made with meatless crumbles and a ketchup brown sugar glaze, this is sure to be a favorite in your house!
+Vegetarian meatloaf is inspired by the popular dinner favorite.
+Made with meatless crumbles and a ketchup brown sugar glaze, this is sure to be a favorite meatless dinner in your house!

 There are so many things that you can make vegetarian using meatless crumbles, and this vegetarian meatloaf recipe is one of my favorites!

-It’s packed full of flavor from fresh garlic and onion, vegetarian Worcestershire, and of course the must have brown sugar ketchup glaze.
+It’s packed full of flavor from fresh garlic and onion, vegetarian Worcestershire, and of course the must have brown sugar ketchup glaze on top.